Mulan (1998 film): Writing

 Sequence Six—in which Mulan takes her father's conscription order, cuts her long hair, and dons her father's armor—served as a pivotal moment in the evolution of Mulan's character.
 Director Barry Cook explained that the sequence initially started as a song storyboarded by Barry Johnson and redrawn by character designer Chen-Yi Chang.
 Following the story changes to have Mulan leave to save her father, the song was dropped.
 Storyboard artist and co-head of story Dean DeBlois was tasked to revise the sequence, and decided to board the sequence with "minimal dialogue".
 Assisted with an existing musical selection from another film score courtesy of Sanders, the sequence reel was screened for Peter Schneider and Thomas Schumacher, both of whom were impressed.
 DeBlois stated, "Sequence Six was the first sequence that got put into production, and it helped to establish our 'silent' approach."
 Additionally, General Li was not originally going to be related to Shang at all, but by changing the story, the filmmakers were able to mirror the stories of both Shang's and Mulan's love for their fathers.
 As a Christian, Bancroft declined to explore Buddhism within the film.

 Because there was no dragon in the original legend, Mulan did not have animal companions; it was Roy E. Disney who suggested the character of Mushu.
 Veteran story artist Joe Grant created the cricket character, Cri-Kee, though animator Barry Temple admitted "the directors didn't want him in the movie, the story department didn't want him in the movie.
 The only people who truly wanted him in the movie were Michael Eisner and Joe Grant – and myself, because I was assigned the character.
 I would sit in meetings and they'd say, 'Well, where's the cricket during all this?'
-Somebody else would say, 'Oh, to hell the cricket.'
+Somebody else would say, 'Oh, to hell with the cricket.'
 They felt Cri-Kee was a character who wasn't necessary to tell the story, which is true."
 Throughout development on the film, Grant would slip sketches of Cri-Kee under the directors' door.